 Maybe the weather has you a bit concerned, as it should.
 The weather in the winter at Kenai Fjords can become severe.
 However, if you visit during June, July, and August, the weather can be quite pleasant, with average temperatures ranging in the mid-40s to low 70s.

 Trails are generally free of snow in the late summer, and most places in the park are open.
-But beware, weather can change quickly without notice.
+But beware, the weather can change quickly without notice.
 Even in the summer, it can often be overcast and rainy.

 Though it has nice summer weather, dress for cold temperatures too.
 And if you love winter’s beauty of snow and ice-capped mountains and invigorating adventures such as dog sledding or cross-country skiing, you can visit then too.